dankamongmen/libnetstack/README.md

 resources and perform consistency checks.
 On failure, non-zero is returned, but this can usually be ignored by the caller.

+The caller now interacts with the library in two ways: its registered callbacks will be invoked for each event processed, and at any time it can access the libnetstack cache.

 ### Options

 Usually, the caller will want to at least configure some callbacks using the